ADU Design Ideas: Making the Most of Every Square Foot

 Look for furniture with slim profiles.
 You’ll also need to select furniture that’s scaled appropriately for your ADU to keep it from feeling overcrowded.
 You want the space to feel inviting.
 Avoid bulky armchairs or oversized dining tables that might overwhelm a compact living area.

-No matter what ADU design ideas are calling to you, always remember that light is your ally.
-Nothing opens up a space like good natural light.
-Installing large windows can completely transform your ADU.
+No matter what ADU design ideas are calling to you, just remember that light is your ally.
+After all, nothing opens up a space like good natural light.
+For example, installing large windows can completely transform your ADU.

 I advise homeowners to install clerestory windows up high to bring in sunshine even when privacy is a concern.
 Also, strategically placed mirrors can do wonders to reflect natural light and create the illusion of more square footage.
 The strategic use of lighting fixtures, both natural and artificial, can also enhance the feeling of spaciousness in your ADU.